Who We Serve

 Healing

-It covers healing of the body, soul, mind, and spirit, but also denotes the process or state of mending an entire community.
-Like a wound knit together or a breach closed, healing entails not merely relief, but full wholeness.
+Healing entails the whole person (body, mind, and spirit), but also denotes the process or state of mending an entire community.
+Like a wound knit together or a breach closed, healing is not merely relief from suffering, but full wholeness.

-At the individual level, Terebinth Refuge’s healing services attend to the needs of the body, soul, mind, and spirit.
-We use a survivor-centered, trauma-informed approach in our Programming and Supportive Services, integrating community where appropriate to help survivors strengthen their networks of safety, support, and connection.
-At the community level, Terebinth Refuge’s primary prevention efforts work to mend community conditions to create communities of refuge, where hope and healing and freedom are realized, and where trafficking and exploitation don’t happen in the first place.
+At the Community Level, Terebinth Refuge’s primary prevention efforts work to mend community conditions to create communities of refuge, where hope and healing and freedom are realized, and where trafficking and exploitation don’t happen in the first place.

 Freedom